 as part of an emergency medication kit, and there shall be no more than three

-5) Controlled substances in emergency medication kits may be administered only by persons licensed to administer medications, in compliance with 21 CFR 1306.11 and 1306.21 and the Illinois Controlled Substances Act [720 ILCS 570].
+5) Controlled substances in emergency medication kits shall be administered only by persons licensed to administer medications, in compliance with 21 CFR 1306.11 and 1306.21 and the Illinois Controlled Substances Act.

 6) A proof-of-use sheet shall be stored with each controlled

 substance.
 Entries shall be made on the proof-of-use sheet by the nursing

 7) Whenever the controlled substance portion of an emergency medication kit is opened, the consultant pharmacist shall be notified within 24 hours afterward.
 During any period when this kit is opened, a shift count shall be done on all controlled substances until the kit is closed or locked, or the controlled substance is replaced.
 Shift counts are not mandatory when the kit is sealed.
 Forms for shift counts shall be kept with the controlled substances portion of the emergency medication kit.

 8) The consultant pharmacist shall check the controlled substances portions of emergency medication kits at least monthly and document each check on the outside of each kit.

 9) Failure to comply with any provision of this Section or with any applicable provision of State or federal statutes or State regulations pertaining to controlled substances shall result in loss of the privilege of having or placing controlled substances in emergency medication kits until the facility can demonstrate that it is in compliance with the regulations.
 This is in addition to the usual methods of corrective action available to the Department, such as fines and other penalties.

 l) Oxygen may be administered in a facility.
 The oxygen supply shall be stored and handled in accordance with NFPA 99 for nonflammable medical gas systems.
 The facility shall comply with directions for use of oxygen systems as established by the manufacturer and the applicable provisions of NFPA 101.